mathboy7/CTF/HITCON/babyfs/README.md

 ### Vulnerability

 So where does the vulnerability occurs?
 It occurs at open menu.
-If we give "/dev/fd/0" or "/dev/stdin" for file name, the size will return -1 but buffer allocates size+1 so it will normally allocate heap buffer malloc(0). **unsigned __int64 fileLen** is **unsigned int**, so heap overflow will occur if we give size bigger than 0x20 in read menu.
+The size will return -1 and stored at **fileLen** if we give "/dev/fd/0" or "/dev/stdin" for file name, but buffer allocates size+1 so it will normally allocate heap buffer by malloc(0). **unsigned __int64 fileLen** is **unsigned int**, so heap overflow will occur if we give size bigger than 0x20 in read menu.

 ### Exploit